-In accordance with the Directors Compensation Program, non-employee directors are paid a cash retainer on a quarterly basis in arrears, and receive an award of Common Stock on the date of the Annual Meeting, in advance, for their service as a director during the upcoming year.
+In accordance with the Directors Compensation Program, non-employee directors are paid a cash retainer on a quarterly basis in arrears.
 On April 6, 2020, the Board determined that, effective as of such date, in recognition of the uncertainty created by the rapidly evolving COVID-19 pandemic, each non-employee director serving on the Board would forgo 100% of the cash-based portion of the 2020 annual retainer indefinitely.
-This reduction will be effective until such time as the Board determines otherwise in light of the COVID-19 pandemic.
-As of the date of this proxy statement, the compensation payable in 2021 is expected to consist of awards for 10,000 shares of Common Stock to be granted in four equal tranches on the 15th calendar day of May, August, and November of 2021 and February of 2022.
+In June 2021, the Company's Compensation Committee and Board determined to restore the suspended annual cash retainer for non-employee directors for service during 2021.
+Payments of the cash retainer would be made beginning with the third quarter of 2021, and for each subsequent quarter, in increments of 25%, 50%, and 75%, of the \$10,000 quarterly retainer, respectively.
+All compensation restorations for directors are intended to be fully restored to 100% in the second quarter of 2022.
+Additionally, under the Directors Compensation Program, each director receives awards of our Common Stock for continued service following the date of the Annual Meeting.
+These awards totaling 10,000 shares of Common Stock are granted in four equal tranches on the 15th calendar day of May, August, and November and February unless such calendar day is a weekend or holiday.